-In any event, you must apply for a card within three months of arriving in Jersey.
+In any event, you must apply for a card within 3 months of arriving on the Island.

 Being ‘registered’ entitles you to live in certain types of accommodation, which are explained on this page.

-Where you can live in Jersey as a ‘registered’ person
+Where you can live as a ‘registered’ person

-As a ‘registered’ person you are permitted to live in lodging accommodation.
+As a ‘registered’ person you're allowed to live in lodging accommodation.
 You must show your registration card and photo ID to the lodging accommodation keeper.

 If you live in a self-contained unit (which contains a living and sleeping area, kitchen and bathroom), you should have a lease agreement.

-If your facilities are shared, then you do not need a registration card, and you are not deemed to be a tenant.
+If your facilities are shared, you do not need a registration card and you're not deemed to be a tenant.
 This means that you do not have the same rights as a tenant, for example in relation to notice periods.